Raja Ravi Varma

 Raja Ravi Varma was closely related to the royal family of Travancore of present-day Kerala state in India.
-Later in his life, two of his granddaughters were adopted into the royal family, and their descendants comprise the present royal family of Travancore, including the latest three Maharajas (Balarama Varma III, Marthanda Varma III and Rama Varma VII).
+Later in his life, two of his granddaughters were adopted into the royal family.

 Personal life

-Raja Ravi Varma was born M. R. Ry.
+Varma was born on 29 April 1848, as M. R. Ry.
 Ravi Varma, Koil Thampuran of Kilimanoor at Kilimanoor palace in the erstwhile princely state of Travancore (present-day Kerala) into an aristocratic family that for over 200 years produced consorts for the princesses of the matrilineal Travancore royal family.
 The title Raja was conferred as a personal title by the Viceroy and Governor-General of India Lord Curzon.

 Ravi Varma was the son of Ezhumavil Neelakanthan Bhattatiripad and Uma Ambabayi Thampurratti.
 His mother Uma Ambabayi Thampuratty belonged to the baronial family which ruled the Kilimanoor feudal estate within the kingdom of Travancore.
-She was a poet and writer of some talent, and her work Parvati Swayamvaram was published by Varma after her death.
+She was a poet and writer, and her work Parvati Swayamvaram was published by Varma after her death.
 Ravi Varma's father was a scholar of Sanskrit and Ayurveda and hailed from the Ernakulam district in Kerala.
 Ravi Varma had two siblings, a sister named Mangala Bayi and a brother named Raja Varma (born 1860).
 The last-named was also a painter and worked closely with Ravi Varma all his life.

-In 1866, at the age of 18, Varma was married to 12-year-old Bhageerthi Bayi (known formally as Pooruruttati Nal Bhageerathi Bayi Thampuratty) of the royal house of Mavelikkara, another major fief of Travancore kingdom.
+In 1866, at age 18, Varma was married to 12-year-old Bhageerthi Bayi (known formally as Pooruruttati Nal Bhageerathi Bayi Thampuratty) of the royal house of Mavelikkara, another major fief of Travancore kingdom.
 Notably, the house of Mavellikara was a branch of the Royal House of Travancore.
-Bhageerthi was the youngest of three sisters, and both of her elder sisters had been adopted into the royal family of Travancore in 1857 in order to carry on the lineage.
-They were known as the Senior and Junior Rani of Attingal, and in their progeny was vested the succession to the throne of Travancore.
+Bhageerthi was the youngest of three sisters; her two elder siblings were adopted into the royal family of Travancore in 1857 to perpetuate the lineage.
+Designated the Senior and Junior Rani of Attingal, their descendants were vested with the succession to the throne of Travancore.
 Therefore, Ravi Varma's connection to the royal family became very close due to his marriage with Bhageerthi.
-His children (because they belonged to their mother's family) would be royal by birth.
-The marriage, which was arranged by the parents in the proper Indian manner, was harmonious and successful.
-The couple were blessed with five children, two sons, and three daughters.
+His children would be royal by birth, since they belonged to their mother's family.
+The marriage, which was arranged by the parents in the proper Indian manner, was considered successful.
+The couple had five children, two sons, and three daughters.
 Their elder son, Kerala Varma (b.1876) was of an excessively spiritual temperament.
 He never married and eventually renounced the world, leaving home for good in 1912.
 The younger son, Rama Varma (born 1879), inherited his father's artistic talent and studied at the JJ School of Arts, Mumbai.
 He was married to Gowri Kunjamma, sister of Dewan PGN Unnithan, and became the father of seven children.